DaveBackus/Data_Bootcamp/Markdown/bootcamp_mini_2015.md

 * US stock returns
 * Healthcare spending

-If you'd like to do more of this on your own:
-* Browse the [Practical Business Python](http://pbpython.com/) blog, it's filled with practical information about how to go between Pandas and Excel.
-Start with [this one](http://pbpython.com/excel-pandas-comp.html).
-* Watch Brandon Rhodes's [video](https://youtu.be/5JnMutdy6Fw), it's a wonderful start on advanced features of Pandas.
-Two hours long, but worth it.
-* Check out the Matplotlib [gallery](http://matplotlib.org/gallery.html) of examples, they all come with code you can run yourself.
-* Wait till we write the relevant chapters of our book.

 **Graphics practice.** Randy Olson has a
 [nice blog post](http://www.randalolson.com/2014/06/28/how-to-make-beautiful-data-visualizations-in-python-with-matplotlib/) (or Google "randy olson beautiful") about creating effective graphics.
 He starts with [this gif](http://gfycat.com/ImprobableFemaleBasenji).